harvard-cns/Agg-Evict/README.md

 ### Receiver side
-You should set the variable **sender_ip** in pktreceiver/src/main.c to the ip address of sender server (eg, 10.243.38.89).
+You should set the variable **sender_ip** in pktreceiver/src/main.c to the ip address of sender server (e.g., 10.243.38.89).

 ```
 sudo ./build/app/l2fwd -l 0-6 -n 2 -- ./experiments/simdbatch/cmsketch.yaml